Customer Retention Curve: Calculator, Definition, Examples

 Description: The retention curve has a slight downward slope but trends towards zero very slowly.
 With some engagement and optimization, it can be shifted to a flat curve.

-It takes less than a few hours to set up Churnkey and saves 20-30% of the revenue that would have otherwise been lost to churn.
+It takes less than a few hours to set up all of Churnkey and saves 20-30% of the revenue that would have otherwise been lost to churn.

 3. Flat Curve